uDALES/u-dales/docs/udales-getting-started.md

 export DA_EXPDIR=$(pwd)/experiments #  The top-level directory of the simulation setups. export DA_WORKDIR=$(pwd)/outputs # Output directory

-export LOCAL_EXECUTE=1 # Do not set when executing on ICL HPC (used by `mergehelper.sh`). export NCPU=2 # Change this to the number of CPUs you want to use.

 # If source directories (DA_EXPDIR_SRC, DA_WORKDIR_SRC) are not set,
 # the experiment set-up folder will be copied from the same target directory.
 # I.e. DA_EXPDIR_SRC==DA_EXPDIR and DA_WORKDIR_SRC==DA_WORKDIR.